hexchat/documentation/faq.rst

 In the menus, go to: :menuselection:`Settings --> Preferences --> Sound`.
 Select the event you want to make a sound on, then type in a sound filename (or use the Browse button).
-Sound files must be in .wav format.
+On Windows, sound files must be in .wav format.

 How do I auto-load scripts at startup?
 --------------------------------------